-The covariance structure of the data simulated with this design in the Figure 3 shows that the predictor components at position 1, 2, 3 and 4 are relevant for the first response component.
-After the rotation with orthogonal rotation matrix, all predictor variables are somewhat relevant for all response variables, satisfying other desired properties like multicollinearity and coefficient of determination.
+The covariance structure of the data simulated with this design in Figure 3 shows that the predictor components at positions 1, 2, 3 and 4 are relevant for the first response component.
+After the rotation with orthogonal rotation matrix, all predictor variables are somewhat relevant for all response variables, satisfying other desired properties such as multicollinearity and coefficient of determination.
 For the same design, Figure 4 (top left) shows that the predictor components 1, 2, 3 and 4 are relevant for the first response component.
 All other predictor components are irrelevant and all other response components are uninformative.
 However, due to orthogonal rotation of the informative response component together with uninformative response components, all response variables in the population have similar covariance with the relevant predictor components (Figure 4 (top right)).
-The sample covariances between the predictor components and predictor variables with response variables are in Figure 4 (bottom left) and (bottom right) respectively.
+The sample covariances between the predictor components and predictor variables with response variables are shown in Figure 4 (bottom left) and (bottom right) respectively.

 Figure 4 Expected Scaled absolute covariance between predictor components and response components (top left).
 Expected Scaled absolute covariance between predictor components and response variables (top right).
 Sample scaled absolute covariance between predictor components and response variables (bottom left).
 Sample scaled absolute covariance between predictor variables and response variables (bottom right).
-The bar in the background are eigenvalues corresponding to each components in population (top plots) and in sample (bottom plots).
+The bar graph in the background represents eigenvalues corresponding to each component in population (top plots) and in sample (bottom plots).
 One can compare the top-right plot (true covariance of the population) with bottom-left (covariance in the simulated data) which shows a similar pattern for different components.

-A similar discussion can be made on all 32 designs where each of the design holds the properties of the data they simulate.
-These data are used by the prediction methods discussed in previous section.
-Each prediction method is given independently simulated datasets in order to give them equal opportunity to capture the dynamics in the data.
+A similar description can be made for all 32 designs, where each of the designs holds the properties of the data they simulate.
+These data are used by the prediction methods discussed in the previous section.
+Each prediction method is given independently simulated datasets in order to give them an equal opportunity to capture the dynamics in the data.

 Basis of comparison

-This study focuses mainly on the prediction performance of the methods and emphasis specifically on the interaction between the properties of the data controlled by the simulation parameters, and the prediction methods.
-The prediction performance is measured on the following basis:
+This study focuses mainly on the prediction performance of the methods with emphasis specifically on the interaction between the properties of the data controlled by the simulation parameters, and the prediction methods.
+The prediction performance is measured based on the following:

 The average prediction error that a method can give using arbitrary number of components and